-Overall-including study sessions with various City committees/commissions-the City hosted over twenty-five public engagement events and activities throughout the development of the Plan's first draft.
-After release of the draft, the City hosted over fifty opportunities for learning about the draft and providing comment to staff, various committees, the Planning Commission, and the City Council.
+Overall-including study sessions with various City committees/commissions-the City hosted over twenty-five public engagement events and activities throughout the development of the Gateway Area Plan's first draft.
+After release of the draft, the City hosted over one hundred and twenty opportunities for learning about the Gateway Area Plan, the associated Form-Based-Code, and the updates to the General Plan and providing comment to staff, various committees, the Planning Commission, and the City Council.